This will be either protein-lipid with fibre or protein-carbohydrate with fibre.

 - 3 Eliminate sugar completely from your diet.
 Eat only unrefined flours.

-- 4 Eat only wholemeal bread, 100% stone ground or with bran, made from unrefined flours (and then
+- 4 Eat only wholemeal bread, 100% stone ground or with bran, made from unrefined flours (and then only for breakfast).

 - 5 Forget about potatoes, especially chips.